Jia-algorithm/React-Demo/README.md

 It was completed following the [Tutorial](https://reactjs.org/tutorial/tutorial.html#before-we-start-the-tutorial)

 ## Improvement
-There is a tiny improvement: When clicking the history step, the board will be refereshed.
+- When clicking the history step, the board will be refereshed.

+- Add a heading with the logo, title, greeting and a music player.

 ## Run
 In the project directory, you can run: `npm start`